Mahisha Dasara: Sec 144 imposed in Mysuru town hall, Chamundi Hills

 Meanwhile, the Karnataka police has imposed Section 144 (prohibition on gathering of more than 4 people) in Mysuru, ahead of Dussehra.

-The decision to celebrate Mahisha Dasara has always kicked off a political controversy in Karnataka.
+This time again, the decision to celebrate Mahisha Dasara has kicked off a political controversy in Karnataka.

+Mahisha Dasara was conceived by a group of intellectuals led by Kannada writer K.S.
+Bhagvan and revolves around the demon king Mahishasura, who is believed to have been slain by Goddess Chamundeshwari.

+Some believe that Mahisha was not a demon but a protector.
+According to them, during bahuparak at the Palace during Dasara celebrations, the name of Mahisha also comes in for praise.

 Meanwhile, following a huge demand the South Western Railway (SWR) and Karnataka State Road Transport Corporation (KSRTC) has announced special trains and buses to help lakhs of people to travel during the festive season.